How to speak ISA-95

 Equipment

-Equipment is a tool used in the production process.
+Equipment is an object that has a defined role in the production process.
 Important equipment models include the following:

-• Equipment classes.
-Equipment that shares some purpose, such as rotating widget makers.
+- Equipment classes.
+Equipment that shares some purpose, such as

-• Equipment (Instance).
-An instance of an equipment class, such as compressor-5, version 2.
+. - Equipment (Instance).
+An instance of an equipment class, such as

-• Equipment Properties.
+- Equipment Properties.
 Attributes of an equipment or equipment class.
-For example, a property of an compressor might be rotation_speed.
+For example, a property of an compressor might be

 Relationships between equipment are organized according to the role-based equipment hierarchy and, optionally, the hierarchy scope.